kolkhis/prolug-coursework/security-engineering/unit5/u5lab.md

      1. What are the prechecks doing?
 What other ones might you add?
-        - The precheck seems to just be grouping the hosts based on their OS and major version.
+        - The prechecks seem to be grouping the hosts based on their OS and major version.
 Like creating a group for "Rocky 9" boxes (`Rocky9`).
-        - This is also checking the local `fact` files for the `rebooting` key.
+        - They're also checking the local `fact` files for the `rebooting` key.
 If it's there, it will also group by this flag, and the host is added to a `rebooting` group.
         - One other precheck I might add could be to check available disk space